A Biographical Sketch

-Eugen Rosenstock was born in Berlin on July 6, 1888, the son of Theodor and Paula Rosenstock.
-As a young adult, Theodor had wanted to pursue a scholarly education, but the death of his father compelled him to find a means of support for his widowed stepmother and his stepsister.
-Thus, he entered the field of banking and eventually became a member of the prestigious Berlin Stock Exchange.
-Paula Rosenstock was the daughter of the head of a well-known Jewish school in Wolfenbüttel.
+Eugen Moritz Friedrich Rosenstock was born in Berlin on July 6, 1888, the son of Theodor and Paula Rosenstock.
+As a young man, Theodor had wanted to pursue a scholarly career, but his father’s death in 1870 left him responsible for his widowed stepmother and his stepsister.
+With a loan from a wealthy uncle, he started a small private bank and eventually represented small bankers on the board of the Berlin Stock Exchange.
 Paula and Theodor had seven surviving children, of whom Eugen was the fourth child, and their only son.

 In 1921, Margrit and Eugen had a son, Hans.
 In 1925, they legally changed their family name to Rosenstock-Hüssy, but it was not until after Eugen’s emigration to the United States that he used the hyphenated name professionally.